spamegg1/reviews/README.md

 https://www.coursera.org/learn/logic-introduction/

-Let me start by saying that I have a PhD in Mathematical Logic.
+Let me start by saying that I've studied quite a bit of Mathematical Logic before.
 So I can do this course in my sleep.
 (And on many occasions I did.
 Fun dreams!)
 I took this course to help out some others who were having trouble.
 I finished in 3-4 days.

 The ["textbook"](http://intrologic.stanford.edu/intrologic/public/textbook.php) for this course is garbage (but it's free!).
 It pains me to say that to my fellow Logician colleagues.
 It's a bunch of "hypercards" (slides) put together.
 The book clocks under 150 pages but it's like they took a 600 page book and threw away all the explanations, definitions, theorems, proofs, exercises and did a really crappy Cliff Notes version of it.
 BONE DRY.
 Not only that, but there is a feeling that they are being punished for every extra word, so the explanations are deliberately terse, vague and confusing.
 Some of the prose is terrible, so many learners on Discord were confused by the explanations and asked for help.
 I know of two learners who dropped this course after week 3 or 4.
 There is no way you can understand what's going on by reading the book, especially in the later sections, unless you already know Logic.
 This is FORMAL SYMBOLIC MATHEMATICAL Logic, not "general" Logic.